Shoreline Miles: 360 miles

 Surface Area: 14,600 acres

-With the backdrop of the Smokies, the sunsets are amazing, but fishing and sailing are what attract visitors to these waters. .
-This lake offers year-round recreation including: boating, fishing, waterskiing, jet skiing, swimming, camping, public parks, public lake access areas and much more.
-Fort Loudoun Lake is located at the headwaters of the Tennessee River and extends about 55 miles into Knoxville The cities of Knoxville, Alcoa, Maryville, and Lenoir City are all vibrant river communities offering a wealth of shopping, fine dining, and major events.
+With the backdrop of the Smokies, the sunsets are amazing, but fishing and boating are what attract visitors to these waters.
+The lake offers year-round recreation including boating, fishing, waterskiing, jet skiing, swimming, camping, public parks, public lake access areas and much more.
+Fort Loudoun Lake is located at the headwaters of the Tennessee River and extends about 55 miles.
+The cities of Knoxville, Alcoa, Maryville, and Lenoir City are all vibrant river communities offering a wealth of shopping, fine dining, and major events.

 The tailwater area immediately below the dam is an excellent site for viewing a variety of water birds, Paddlers and hikers will be treated to the site of heron, gulls, and osprey.
-Fort Loudoun Lake, named for the nearby Fort Loudoun which was built during the French and Indian war .
+Fort Loudoun Lake is named for the nearby Fort Loudoun, which was built during the French and Indian war .